siyuanwu99/RO47005-PDM-Final/README.md

 # An implementation of k-PRM path planner with corridor-based trajectory optimization

-This is course project of Group 17 for RO47005 Planning and Decision Making.
+This is course project of Group 17 for RO47005 Planning and Decision Making in TU Delft.
 We implemented k-PRM for front-end path searching and an iterative method for back-end corridor-based trajectory optimization.

 ![01](figs/01.png)

 ## 1. Our contribution

-- We implement occupancy map generation from scratch.
+- We implement occupancy map generation from scratch (please check `src/planner/map_server/`).
-- We implement PRM planner and k-d tree from scratch (please check `src/planner/prm_planner/`).
+- We implement PRM planner and k-d tree from scratch .
-- We implement A-star method for graph search from scratch (please check `src/planner/map_server/`)..
+- We implement A-star method for graph search from scratch (please check `src/planner/prm_planner/`).
-- We implement classic minimum-snap trajectory optimization from scratch (please check `src/planner/traj_opt/`)..
+- We implement classic minimum-snap trajectory optimization (both optimization solution and closed-form solution) from scratch (please check `src/planner/traj_opt/`).
-- We implement corridor-based trajectory optimization from scratch.
+- We implement corridor-based trajectory optimization from scratch (please check `src/planner/traj_opt/`).
+We use [OSQP_Interface](https://github.com/ZJU-FAST-Lab/OSQP_Interface) to solve QP problem.
+We also use [Root-Finder](https://github.com/ZJU-FAST-Lab/Root-Finder) to find tangent point of polynomial trajectory.
 - The simulation environment (including simulator and controller) we used is cloned from [Fast-Planner](https://github.com/HKUST-Aerial-Robotics/Fast-Planner)
 - We use [DecompROS](https://github.com/sikang/DecompROS) for safe flight corridor generation directly from occupancy map.
-- We use [mockamap](https://github.com/HKUST-Aerial-Robotics/mockamap) to randomly generate point cloud for maps.
+- We use [mockamap](https://github.com/HKUST-Aerial-Robotics/mockamap) with tiny modification to randomly generate point clouds and publish only once.
 - We compared our PRM planner with [RRTs](https://github.com/medalotte/sampling-based-planners)

 ## 2. Build a demo